ydahal1/ydahal1/ReadMe.md

-What time did the man go to the dentist?
-Tooth hurt-y.
+You can't trust a ladder.
+It will always let you down

 [
-Fri Jun  5 01:05:15 UTC 2026
+Sat Jun  6 01:01:32 UTC 2026
  ]